Florida Teaming Up with East Coast States to Promote Traffic Safety On I-95

-TALLAHASSEE, Fla. – The Florida Highway Patrol (FHP) is collaborating with the state police, highway patrols and local law enforcement jurisdictions of every state on the Eastern Seaboard in an effort to keep one of the nation’s major interstate corridors safe and fatality-free.
-The I-95 Drive to Save Lives safety and enforcement initiative takes place April 20 through 21 with law enforcement agencies in each state conducting enforcement details on I-95.
+TALLAHASSEE, Fla. – The Florida Highway Patrol (FHP) is collaborating with the state police, highway patrols, and local law enforcement jurisdictions of every state on the Eastern Seaboard to keep one of the nation’s major interstate corridors safe and fatality-free.
+The I-95 Drive to Save Lives safety and enforcement initiative takes place April 1-3, with law enforcement agencies in each state conducting enforcement details on I-95.

-“The Florida Highway Patrol, along with the many law enforcement agencies along the I-95 corridor, are committed to public safety,” said Colonel Gene S. Spaulding, Director of the Florida Highway Patrol.
-“The I-95 Drive to Save Lives initiative will help reduce traffic crashes and save lives along one of our country’s busiest highways.”
+“The Florida Highway Patrol, along with the many law enforcement partners along the I-95 corridor, is committed to traffic safety,” said Florida Department of Highway Safety and Motor Vehicles (FLHSMV) Executive Director Dave Kerner.
+“The I-95 Drive to Save Lives initiative will help reduce traffic crashes and save lives along one of our busiest interstate roadways.”

-In conjunction with Distracted Driving Awareness Month, FHP reminds everyone to Focus on Driving, to Arrive Alive.
-More than 50,000 crashes occurred by distracted drivers in Florida in 2017, resulting in 220 fatalities and 3,000 serious bodily injuries.
-Driving distracted can not only hurt you and your passengers, but can greatly influence the behavior of others, especially young, impressionable drivers.
+In conjunction with Distracted Driving Awareness Month, FHP reminds everyone to Focus on Driving and to Arrive Alive.
+More than 50,000 crashes occurred by distracted drivers in Florida in 2022, resulting in 268 fatalities and 2,574 serious bodily injuries.
+Driving distracted can hurt not only you and your passengers but can significantly influence the behavior of others, especially young, impressionable drivers.

 Motorists can dial *FHP (*347) from a cell phone to contact FHP to report an aggressive or impaired driver or to request roadside assistance.